barrygilreath3/sql-employee-tracker/README.md

 # SQL: Employee Tracker

 ## Task
-For this project, I was assigned to build a command-line application from scratch that is designed to manage a company's employee database.
+For this project, I was tasked to build a command-line application from scratch, designed to manage a company's employee database.

-This application uses Node.js, Inquirer, and MySql.
+The featured technologies for this application are Node.js, Inquirer, and MySql.

 ## User Story